 4. Remind.
 The HY Hydration App timer can be set to remind you every hour, every 30 minutes, every 15 minutes.
 Early on you can set it for two minutes and each time you take a sip, hit the timer again.
 Use it to push yourself.
 As you empty each 4 ounce measure, raise the level on the app by sliding your fingertip up the glass on the screen.
 GetHYApp.com

 5. Temperature.
 If water is making you feel NAUSEOUS, try hot, warm and cold.

 – Warm and comforting is the winning temp for many as it relaxes the inflamed newly operated on tissues and soothes all the way down

-6. If water is making you feel NAUSEOUS, play with flavor.
+6. Flavor.
+If water is making you feel NAUSEOUS, try light flavors.

-- use the HY Water Diffuser to make super tasty naturally flavored water – use berries, citrus, cucumber.
-Think outside the box and use fresh dill with cucumber, fresh ginger with pear for nausea GetHYApp.com
+- use the HY Water Flavor Infuser to make super tasty naturally flavored water – use berries, citrus, cucumber.
+Think outside the box and use fresh dill with cucumber, fresh ginger with pear for nausea.

 - Adding a slice of lemon to either HOT or COLD water makes a big difference

 – Add a DROP of sugar free flavorings, not too much as everything tastes so sweet after surgery

 – Keep a pitcher in the fridge filled with water and a handful of frozen strawberries to flavor